Offhornet28/Duncan-College-Projects/README.md

-# Duncan-College-Projects
+# Duncan's College Projects
-I repository for all my coding projects made for my classes at SUNY Oswego
+I repository for all my coding projects made for my classes at SUNY Oswego.